Shadow module not configured!

 The criteria for judging at the Common Ground Country Fair include the suitability of the entry for its intended use - table or storage.
 Uniformity is an important criterion for carrots or beans, but less so for some peppers.
 For instance, a collection can demonstrate the color changes typical to the variety.
 Size can be an advantage, up to a point, but it may be difficult to judge in some of the rare heirlooms.
 Heirloom fruits and vegetables are especially valued, since they help maintain the genetic diversity so important to food crops and are labeled at time of entry with special green tags to identify them as heirlooms.

 Entries in the vegetable, fruit, canned and dried foods, grains and herbs are judged by how well they measure up to the ideal standard for their type.
 If any item is judged to be excellent, it is awarded a blue ribbon.
 Good entries are awarded red and yellow ribbons.
 More than one entry in a category can receive a blue, red or yellow ribbon, as items are not judged against each other.
-Gift Certificates are awarded to the 1st Prize (Blue Ribbon) and 2nd Prize (Red Ribbon) entries in the following categories: vegetables; fruits; nuts; grains; flowers; fresh herbs; and houseplants.
-Blue and red ribbon winners may redeem their gift certificates at the following Maine seed companies:
+Gift Certificates are awarded to the 1st Prize (Blue Ribbon) and 2nd Prize (Red Ribbon), and 3rd Prize (Yellow Ribbon) entries in the following categories: vegetables; fruits; nuts; grains; flowers; fresh herbs; and houseplants.
+Blue, red, and yellow ribbon winners may redeem their gift certificates at the following Maine seed companies:

 - Fedco Seeds, PO Box 520, Waterville, ME 04903-0520.
 Phone: 207-873-7333